-There is a ton of game in this small box, but even more is being added with the The Grizzled expansion, The Grizzled: At Your Orders!
-We’ll be posting our review of that expansion as soon as we get our hands on it.
+There is a ton of game in this small box, but even more is being added with the excellent The Grizzled expansion, The Grizzled: At Your Orders! , which adds in better two-player rules, a solo mode, and new mission challenges.

 The Grizzled Links

 Thanks for taking the time to read our The Grizzled review!